 Deferral of Examinations/Assessments and Extenuating Circumstances

-The Institute’s Policy on Absence from Assessments/Deferrals covers such situations, and allows students to apply to the Examination Board for:
+The University’s Policy on Absence from Assessments/Deferrals covers such situations, and allows students to apply to the Examination Board for:

 - A deferral of some/all programme modules until the next available examination sitting.